Santa Margarita River and Estuary

 INTRODUCTION

 The roughly 750 square mile Santa Margarita River Watershed (Watershed) is located in San Diego and Riverside Counties and drains to the Pacific Ocean just north of the City of Oceanside.
-It includes parts of the Cleveland National Forest, the Santa Rosa Plateau Ecological Preserve, and Agua Tibia Wilderness.
+The Watershed includes parts of the Cleveland National Forest, the Santa Rosa Plateau Ecological Preserve, and Agua Tibia Wilderness.
 It also includes portions of the Pechanga, and Cahuilla Indian Reservations, the cities of Murrieta and Temecula, the community of Fallbrook, and portions of the Marine Corps Base Camp Pendleton.
 The principal land uses in the Santa Margarita Watershed are open space, developed land, agricultural land, and military facilities that include open space.
 Open space in the Santa Margarita Watershed plays a vital role as a wildlife corridor between the Santa Ana Mountains and Inland San Diego and provides habitat to hundreds of native species and critical habitat for threatened and endangered species including the Southern California steelhead (Oncorhynchus mykiss).

-The Santa Margarita River originates at the confluence of Murrieta Creek and Temecula Creek near the City of Temecula at the southern end of the Santa Ana Mountains, with the Lower reach originating at the confluence of De Luz Creek and the Santa Margarita River.
-The 19 miles of the Lower Santa Margarita River flows through the Marine Corps Base Camp Pendleton and discharges to the Pacific Ocean through the Santa Margarita Estuary.
+The Santa Margarita River originates at the confluence of Murrieta Creek and Temecula Creek near the City of Temecula at the southern end of the Santa Ana Mountains, with the lower reach originating at the confluence of De Luz Creek and the Santa Margarita River.
+The 19 miles of the lower Santa Margarita River flows through the Marine Corps Base Camp Pendleton and discharges to the Pacific Ocean through the Santa Margarita Estuary.

 The San Diego Water Board first identified nutrient impairments in the Santa Margarita Watershed in the 1980's and in 1986 the Santa Margarita Estuary was added to the Clean Water Act (CWA) section 303(d) List of Water Quality Limited Segments (303(d) list) for eutrophic conditions.
 In 2005 a Total Maximum Daily Load (TMDL) for nitrogen and phosphorus was adopted for Rainbow Creek and in 2019 an Investigative Order was adopted for the Santa Margarita Estuary.

-SANTA MARGARITA RIVER NUTRIENT WATER QUALITY RESTORATION PLAN
+SANTA MARGARITA RIVER NUTRIENT ADVANCE RESTORATION PLAN

-The Santa Margarita River (River) was added to the Clean Water Act (CWA) section 303(d) Impaired Waters list for nutrients (nitrogen and phosphorus) in 2012.
-Excessive nutrient loading to the River and its tributaries causes and/or contributes to exceedances of Water Quality Objectives and adversely impacts the Cold Freshwater Habitat (COLD), Warm Freshwater Habitat (WARM), and Rare, Threatened, or Endangered Species (RARE) beneficial uses designated to the River.
+The Santa Margarita River (River) was added to the Clean Water Act (CWA) section 303(d) list of Impaired Waters for nutrients (nitrogen and phosphorus) in 2012.
+Excessive nutrient loading to the River and its tributaries cause and/or contribute to exceedances of Water Quality Objectives and adversely impacts the Cold Freshwater Habitat (COLD), Warm Freshwater Habitat (WARM), and Rare, Threatened, or Endangered Species (RARE) beneficial uses designated to the River.
 Excessive discharge of nutrients also has the potential to adversely impact the Municipal and Domestic Supply (MUN) beneficial use through impact to large groundwater basins in the Santa Margarita watershed (Watershed).
 Furthermore, nutrients discharged to the surface waters and groundwater in the Watershed have been shown to contribute to the eutrophication impairment of the Santa Margarita River Estuary (Estuary).
 Major sources of nutrients to the River include Municipal Separate Storm Sewer Systems (MS4s) and agricultural land uses in San Diego and Riverside counties.

 SANTA MARGARITA RIVER PUBLIC DOCUMENTS AND LINKS